bcgov/bcgovr/README.md

 ### Usage

+#### analysis\_skeleton()

 Most first time users will want to start with the `analysis_skeleton()` function.
-If RStudio is still open from the above [Installation](#installation) steps, you can now immediately auto-populate a new R-based open source data analysis, including all of the [required bcgov items](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md), with `analysis_skeleton`.
+If RStudio is still open from the above [Installation](#installation) steps, you can now immediately auto-populate a new R-based open source data analysis project folder, including all of the [required bcgov items](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Cheatsheet.md), with `analysis_skeleton`.
 By default `analysis_skeleton()` will create a 'ready-to-go' directory in the current working directory.
 You can check the working directory using `getwd()`.
 The project name will be inherited from the working directory:

 ``` r
 library(bcgovr)